 Don’t Skip Consultation Sessions

 When it comes to consultation sessions, don’t skip on them.
 A consultation session is not only necessary to identify the kind of chin implant you need, it also helps to evaluate your eligibility and gives Dr. Kole a better understanding of your mind set and what kind of results you hope to achieve from your surgery.

 Do Your Research

 Once you’ve chosen the kind of chin implant you think and your surgeon will work for you, you need to do some research on your own too.
-Sure, Dr. Edward S. Kole will know what you want and how to perform the procedure well but surgeons are not going to spoon feed but will give you guidelines of what you need to expect.
+Sure, Kole Plastic Surgery will know what you want and how to perform the procedure well but surgeons are not going to spoon feed but will give you guidelines of what you need to expect.
 Do some research, understand the procedure and anything you don’t understand, discuss it in detail with Dr. Kole in advance.

 Post Chin Implant Tips